makersacademy/chitter-challenge/README.md

 This program requires **Ruby version 3.0.0**.
 If you are unsure if you have Ruby installed, or need help seeing the version you are using [codecademy](https://www.codecademy.com) provide this useful guide to [**setup Ruby**](https://www.codecademy.com/articles/ruby-setup).

+## Set up Database and tables

+1. Connect to psql
+1. Create the database using the psql command CREATE DATABASE chitter;
+1. Connect to the database using the pqsl command \c chitter;
+1. Create required peep table using queries in ./db/migrations .sql files

 User Stories
 -----